 As the saying goes: 'while Jerusalem prays, Tel Aviv plays'.
-And Tel Aviv is certainly an exception in the Middle East: with one of the best nightlife in the world, a great tolerance no matter what is your style or sexual preference, and an incredible Mediterranean beach, this city in constant movement is a place like no other.
+And Tel Aviv is certainly an exception in the Middle East: with one of the best nightlife in the world, a great tolerance no matter what is your style or sexual orientation, and an incredible Mediterranean beach, this city in constant movement is a place like no other.
 Check out what this incredible destination has to offer!

 How to get to Tel Aviv